 Declaration Act Secretariat

 In 2022, the B.C.
-Government established the Declaration Act Secretariat, a central agency within government to guide and assist the Province to ensure provincial laws align with the UN Declaration and are developed in consultation and co-operation with Indigenous Peoples, as set out in Section 3 of the Declaration Act.
+Government established the Declaration Act Secretariat, a central agency within government that guides and supports the implementation of the Declaration Act across the B.C. government.
+Originally, the Secretariat focused on ensuring provincial laws align with the United Nations Declaration on the Rights of Indigenous Peoples (PDF, 150KB) (UN Declaration) and are developed in consultation and co-operation with Indigenous Peoples, as set out in Section 3 of the Declaration on the Rights of Indigenous Peoples Act (Declaration Act).

 Declaration Act Action Plan